Application fee instructions

-Find the scenario that fits your situation and read more about what is required of you need to do regarding the application fee.
+Find the scenario that fits your situation and read more about what is required of you.

-Applicants to university studies in Sweden with Swedish citizenship, permanent residency, or temporary residency granted for a reason other than studies are not required to pay an application fee.
+Applicants to university studies in Sweden with Swedish citizenship, and most who have residency in Sweden, are not required to pay an application fee.

 You've received an email from us because our electronic checks couldn't determine that you aren't required to pay a fee.